lwojcik/github-action-feed-to-social-media/README.md

 To use this feature, create a new application in `Development` section of your profile settings and note down your access token.

 - `mastodonEnable` - enables / disables posting to Mastodon.
 Default: `false`
+- `mastodonPostFormat` - custom Mastodon post format.
+Optional.
+If used, it overrides `customPostFormat` setting
 - `mastodonInstance` - instance URL.
 Example: `https://mastodon.social`
 - `mastodonAccessToken` - access token for your Mastodon API app
 - `mastodonPostVisibility` - visibility setting for your posts.
 Defaults to `public`.
 Available options: